iamyourdeveloper/lwv-verifyit/README.md

-Here's the link to the hosted example: https://verifyit-preview.netlify.app/
+Here's the link to the hosted example/Game page: https://playverifyit.org/